-Yukon College (YC) partners with the University of Alberta (U of A) to offer curriculum leading to a Bachelor of Science degree in Environmental and Conservation Sciences (ENCS), granted by the University of Alberta.

-The ENCS Program provides students with the knowledge and skills to assess environmental conditions and evaluate impacts on plants, soils, water and animals.
+In collaboration with the University of Alberta, Yukon College (YC) offers years three and four of a Bachelor of Science (B.Sc.) degree in Environmental and Conservation Sciences (ENCS), with a curriculum that integrates natural and social sciences as related to issues such as wildlife conservation. land use, energy, and global climate change.
+The ENCS curriculum offered at YC includes significant northern and native studies content, reflecting the local environmental, economic and social context.
+The program provides students with the knowledge and skills to understand environmental conditions and evaluate impacts on plants, soils, water and animals.
 The structure and function of ecosystems is explored as students learn to develop, assess and implement conservation and restoration measures for natural and managed ecosystems.